 Best Known For

-Jimmy Dean was a Grammy-Award winning country musician, a co-star in several films and TV shows, and owner of a hog-butchering company that he sold to Sara Lee.
+Jimmy Dean was a Grammy Award-winning country musician, actor, television host and entrepreneur.
+He owned a hog-butchering company that he sold to Sara Lee.

 Think you know about Biography?